payloadcms/template-ecommerce/README.md

 ## SEO

-This boilerplate comes pre-configured with the official [Payload SEO Plugin](http://payloadcms.com/) for complete SEO control.
+This template comes pre-configured with the official [Payload SEO Plugin](http://payloadcms.com/plugin-seo) for complete SEO control.
 A front-end solution for this can be found [here](https://github.com/payloadcms/template-ecommerce-nextjs).

 ## Development

-To spin up the boilerplate, follow these steps:
+To spin up the template locally, follow these steps:

 1. First clone the repo
 1. Then, `cd YOUR_PROJECT_REPO && yarn && yarn dev`